mlcommons/GaNDLF/docs/customize.md

 - These are various parameters that control the overall training process.
 - `verbose`: generate verbose messages on console; generally used for debugging.
-- `batch_size`: defines the batch size to be used for training.
+- `batch_size`: batch size to be used for training.
-- `in_memory`: this is to enable or disable lazy loading - setting to true reads all data once during data loading, resulting in improvements.
+- `in_memory`: this is to enable or disable lazy loading.
+If set to True, all data is loaded on RAM once during data loading, resulting in faster training.
+If set to False, data gets read into RAM on-the-go when needed, which slows down training but lessens the memory load.
+The latter is recommended if the user's RAM has limited capacity.
-- `num_epochs`: defines the number of epochs to train for.
+- `num_epochs`: number of epochs to train for.
-- `patience`: defines the number of epochs to wait for improvement before early stopping.
+- `patience`: number of epochs to wait for improvement before early stopping.
-- `learning_rate`: defines the learning rate to be used for training.
+- `learning_rate`: learning rate to be used for training.
-- `scheduler`: defines the learning rate scheduler to be used for training, more details are [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/schedulers/__init__.py); can take the following sub-parameters:
+- `scheduler`: learning rate scheduler to be used for training, more details are [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/schedulers/__init__.py); can take the following sub-parameters:
     - `type`: `triangle`, `triangle_modified`, `exp`, `step`, `reduce-on-plateau`, `cosineannealing`, `triangular`, `triangular2`, `exp_range`
-    - `min_lr`: defines the minimum learning rate to be used for training.
+    - `min_lr`: minimum learning rate to be used for training.
-    - `max_lr`: defines the maximum learning rate to be used for training.
+    - `max_lr`: maximum learning rate to be used for training.
-- `optimizer`: defines the optimizer to be used for training, more details are [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/optimizers/__init__.py).
+- `optimizer`: optimizer to be used for training, more details are [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/optimizers/__init__.py).
-- `nested_training`: defines the number of folds to use nested training, takes `testing` and `validation` as sub-parameters, with integer values defining the number of folds to use.
+- `nested_training`: number of folds to use nested training, takes `testing` and `validation` as sub-parameters, with integer values defining the number of folds to use.
 - `memory_save_mode`: if enabled, resize/resample operations in `data_preprocessing` will save files to disk instead of directly getting read into memory as tensors
 - **Queue configuration**: this defines how the queue for the input to the model is to be designed **after** the [patching strategy](#patching-strategy) has been applied, and more details are [here](https://torchio.readthedocs.io/data/patch_training.html?#queue).
 This takes the following sub-parameters:
     - `q_max_length`: his determines the maximum number of patches that can be stored in the queue.
 Using a large number means that the queue needs to be filled less often, but more CPU memory is needed to store the patches.